fujii/fujii.github.io/_posts/2019-07-05-webkit-on-windows.md

 The browser becomes unresponsive while running JavaScript benchmarks.

 AppleWin port is supporting both 32bit and 64bit versions because iTunes for Windows is supporting them.
-However, 32bit version of Windows JavaScriptCore is supporting only Low Level Interpreter C Loop, not supporting JIT.
+However, the 32bit version of Windows JavaScriptCore is supporting only Low-Level Interpreter C Loop, not supporting JIT.
 LLInt CLoop has [the high stack consumption issue for MSVC](https://lists.webkit.org/pipermail/webkit-dev/2019-June/030718.html).

 The latest 64bit built binary can be downloaded from Buildbot.
-You need to install iTunes on your PC by using MSI installer.
+You need to install iTunes on your PC by using an MSI installer.
-You can't use Microsoft Store version of iTunes.
+You can't use the Microsoft Store version of iTunes.

 * <https://www.apple.com/itunes/download/win64>
 * [How to run the latest WebKit ( Safari ) on Windows](https://medium.com/@alSkachkov/how-to-load-the-latest-webkit-on-windows-962a9219c1e1)